pa3ang/QO-100-Controller/README.md

 The FT-818 must run in split mode so bot VFO A and B are used.

 The main functions are:
-1. read receive frequency and calculate the QO-100 transponder frequency
+1. read receive frequency and calculate the QO-100 transponder frequency.
-2. ability to calibrate the calculation against the middle (PSK) Beacon using USB/LSB adjustment
+2. ability to calibrate the calculation against the middle (PSK) Beacon using USB/LSB adjustment.
-3. ability to calibrate against a known signal
+3. ability to calibrate against a known signal.
-4. set the TX frequency based on the calculated QO-100 frequency
+4. set the TX frequency based on the calculated QO-100 frequency.
-5. change mode of operation either USB or CW
+5. change mode of operation either USB or CW.
-6. store and recall memory frequency
+6. store and recall memory frequency.
-7. quick access to home frequency
+7. quick access to home frequency.
+8. tune function.
+Puts FT818 in PSK tx mode with constant carrier.

 By nature of Python, the program can run on any platform, but the GUI geometry has been adjusted for using the program on a RPi with 7" screen.